rmalde/rlbot-238/README.md

-# rlbot-238
+# Using Curriculum Training and Negative Rewards to Train a Rocket League Kickoff Bot
-Reinforcement Learning Rocket League Bot for CS 238 Final Project
+CS 238 Final Project

 By: Ronak Malde and Arjun Karanam